chvancooten/NimPackt-v1/README.md

 ## Known issues

-- The `-H` flag doesn't seem to properly hide the output of the executed bytes.
-Need to investigate this further.
+- The `-H` flag doesn't seem to properly hide the output of the executed bytes (the executed assembly).
+This probably relates to C# compiling options, need to investigate this further.
-- For large input binaries (over 10-15MB), the compiler seems to fail with the "out of memory" error sometimes due to the source code containing a ~80Mb byte string.
-Will look into this further in terms of compilation settings or string splitting, workaround for now is to optimize the C#-compiled binary for size (e.g. SharpChisel contains two 8Mb dll files, remove the one for the architecture you don't need before compiling).
+- Static XOR encryption of strings using `nim-strenc` does not support the huge payload string and crashes during compilation.
+Need to research a solution (chunking?) or alternatives.

 ## Wishlist

-- Encode embedded byte string before compilation, decode during runtime to prevent static analysis
+- Replace encoding with encryption
 - Provide option to deploy `Project5` to unhook API calls before execution
 - Provide option to pack as dll library